Mean Reversion Trading Strategies and Backtest | (Pros And Cons Of Mean Reverting Systems & Indicators)

 Likewise, arbitrageurs short those which rise in value and buy those which fall in value.

+Yes, reversion to the mean is profitable.
 We have published many free strategies on this website that works pretty well, for example, these two:

-Some popular mean revertive indicators
+What are some popular mean revertive indicators?

-Are stock fundamentals mean reverting?
+Do stock fundamentals mean revert?

 Is volatility mean reverting?